VamshiKrishnaAlladi/cybrus-cli/README.md

 > who is the person sitting beside me?

-> when was last time I had a Cotton Candy?
+> when was the last time I had a Cotton Candy?

 > What is the color of the dress Jane was wearing on the high school prom-night 6 years back?